 By Stephen Wilson.
-Last Updated 7th May 2024.
+Last Updated 17th March 2025.
 Within this guide, we will look at the process of making a claim seeking compensation for historical abuse.
 Historical, or non-recent abuse, is a term often used to describe abuse suffered by an adult back during a time when they were a child.

 You may be able to claim compensation for the harm caused by this abuse.
 There are two main channels through which you can do this; directly against the perpetrator or through the Criminal Injuries Compensation Authority (CICA).

-- Defining Historical Abuse and Claiming Compensation
+- Defining Historical Child Abuse

 - Available Support For Victims Of Historical Abuse